heliosdrm/GRUtils.jl/internals/structure.md

 ### Figures

-*Figures* are the "top-level" objects, that contain all the information of a plot or set of "subplots" that are meant to be drawn together.
-This is represented by the type `Figure`:
+Figures are the "top-level" objects, that contain all the information of a plot or set of "subplots" that are meant to be drawn together.
+This is represented by the type `Figure`, defined in the file [`figures.jl`](https://github.com/heliosdrm/GRUtils.jl/blob/master/src/figures.jl):

 ```julia
 struct Figure